scriptPilot/app-framework/CONTRIBUTION.md

 The **cli.js** file:

 - is called on any `npx app ...` command by the end user
-- calls on or more script files
+- calls one or more script files

 The **scripts** files: